MikeOG444/rink-tracker-pwa/cline_docs/refactoring-plan.md

   - Refactored main hook to use all these smaller hooks with proper separation of concerns

 ### In Progress
-- Refactoring `SearchBar.tsx` to extract smaller, focused components
+- Moving to Phase 2: Domain Model Implementation

 ### Completed Tasks (continued)
 - **2025-03-05**: Refactored `MapPage.tsx` to extract reusable hooks and components: